KempnerInstitute/vine-denoising-copula/README.md

 # Vine Diffusion Copula

-Nonparametric bivariate copula density estimation using denoising diffusion probabilistic models.
+Nonparametric copula density estimation using denoising diffusion probabilistic models, with support for high-dimensional vine copula structures.

 ## What This Does

 Estimates the copula density function c(u,v) from bivariate data:
 - **Input**: Pseudo-observations (u_i, v_i) in [0,1]² (data after marginal transformation)
 - **Output**: Copula density c(u,v) on a discrete grid, satisfying copula constraints
-- **Method**: Denoising diffusion with iterative refinement over 1000 timesteps
+- **Method**: Denoising diffusion with iterative refinement

+The estimated bivariate copulas can be combined into vine structures (D-vine, C-vine, R-vine) for modeling high-dimensional dependence.

-Constraints enforced:
+### Constraints Enforced
 - c(u,v) ≥ 0 (non-negative)
 - ∫₀¹ c(u,v) dv = 1 for all u (uniform marginals)
 - ∫₀¹ c(u,v) du = 1 for all v